All Episodes

 They've got to make significant cuts to budget.

-They first tried it, what about six months ago or a year ago, when they tried to take it out of domestic programs for the workers and saved all their empire, particularly in the Levant and uh in North Africa.
+Now, they first tried it, what, about six months ago, a year ago, when they tried to take it out of domestic programs for the workers and saved all their empire, particularly in the Levant and North Africa.

 And this is where Front National goes, no, we're not doing that.

-Macron, you've got to give up the the uh the you know the your your belief that you're the new Napoleon.
+Macron, you've got to give up your belief that you're the nude Napoleon.

 We need to stop that.